Slipping Through my Fingers...

 "Slipping Through my Fingers" is one of several songs that become brainworms.
 These melodies have me running for a tissue and blubbering like a fool.

 The above watercolour is titled, "Slipping Through my Fingers" (how could it be anything else?).
 The paper buckled with the layers of water added to it.
 This is all part of the learning process for me and thankfully, this painting was completed in my watercolour sketchbook.
-It was meant all along as an exercise to practise pen and watercolour.
+It was meant all along as an exercise to practice pen and watercolour.

 I couldn't remember all the lyrics, and when I found the song, I knew right away that the words were appropriate for this post.